Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-documenting-policy.md

 Best used when specific Policy Assignments need to be documented.

-For any given environment category, such as `prod`, `test`, `dev`, this section lists Policy Assignments which are representative for those environments.
+For any given environment category, such as `prod`, `test`, `dev`, this section lists Policy Assignments which are representative of those environments.
 In many organizations, the same Policies and effects are applied to multiple Management Groups and even Azure tenants with the parameters consistent by environment category.

 Each `environmentCategories` entry specifies: